vishaltak/gitlab-development-kit/doc/advanced.md

 ### Void Linux

-To run GDK on Void you need to install `ruby` with development headers, gem binary dependencies, `go`, `postgresql` with client, development headers and shared libraries, `sqlite`, `redis`:
+To run GDK on Void, you must install `ruby` with development headers, gem binary dependencies, `go`, `postgresql` with client, development headers and shared libraries, `sqlite`, `redis`:

 ```shell